clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

 Make a pull-request with your package so that it can be accepted.

 ## Use the bench
 There is a bench system available on [coq-bench.github.io](http://coq-bench.github.io/).
 We test all the packages for each version of Coq.
 We host this service to help you to check that your packages compile for each platform, even development ones.
-Compatibility across versions is not necessary but allows you to reach more users.
+Compatibility across Coq versions is not necessary but allows you to reach more users.
 You can specify the Coq versions you depend upon in the `depends` field of your `opam` files.